 On one of the earliest, if not the earliest, marathon held in Pyongyang.

 However, the history of marathons in Pyongyang is much longer and pre-dates the foundation of the DPRK.
-The earliest available record (that we’ve been able to find!) of a marathon event being held in Pyongyang dates to this week 97 years ago. on 11 June and 13 June 1921 for the Tano (Dragon Boat) festival.
+The earliest available record (that we’ve been able to find!) of a marathon event being held in Pyongyang dates to almost 100 years ago on 11 June and 13 June 1921 for the Tano (Dragon Boat) festival.
 It is recorded in the Donga Ilbo, a major Korean newspaper at the time that still exists today in South Korea.

 The top seven marathon runners were as follows: